Jackson-Muendo/xmax_countdown/README.md

 # Christmas-Countdown

-A countdown timer for Christmas: countdown-christmas-timer.netlify.app
+A countdown timer for Christmas: https://countdown-christmas-timer.netlify.app

 Can't wait for Christmas!